stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/02-database-repository.md

 </pre>

+Next, inject a handle to the future repository class which will provide access to the underlying data repository.
+It is injected with Spring's `@Autowired` annotation which locates, instantiates, and injects runtime instances of classes automatically, and manages their lifecycle (much like Java EE and it's CDI feature):

 <pre class="file" data-filename="src/test/java/com/redhat/coolstore/service/ProductRepositoryTest.java" data-target="insert" data-marker="//TODO: Insert Catalog Component here">
     @Autowired
     ProductRepository repository;
 </pre>

+Now, implement two tests wich will fetch some products from the catalog and verify they are what you expect:

 <pre class="file" data-filename="src/test/java/com/redhat/coolstore/service/ProductRepositoryTest.java" data-target="insert" data-marker="//TODO: Insert test_readOne here">
     @Test